tkrabel/bamboolib/Installation.md

 - you try to run bamboolib in a Jupyter Notebook.
 And not Jupyter Lab.
 - you opened the Jupyter Notebook in the Chrome or Firefox browser.
 You don't use the Internet Explorer.

-If the installation still not works, you should try to manually install the needed Jupyter Extensions:
+If the installation still doesn't work, you should try to manually install the needed Jupyter Extensions:

 ## Manually install and enable Jupyter Extensions